Seven tips to help you save money on your car insurance

 3) Improve your security

 Improving the security of your car with modifications like wheel-locking nuts, immobilisers and alarms can help you get a lower car insurance quote.
-But check with your insurer first to ensure that their policies acknowledge the extra security, and if they believe that the investments are worth it.

 4) Increase your voluntary excess